Slavery and Human Trafficking Policy

 If anyone has any concerns relating to this policy, at any time, they are immediately encouraged to raise them directly with the designated management representative [QuEnSh Manager], who reports to the Board of Directors.

-This policy statement will be reviewed for continuing suitability at regular management reviews.
+This policy statement will be reviewed for continuing suitability annually.